Loreenatenge/cafe-sales-analysis/README.md

 - Explore correlations between items, prices, and locations
 - Implement more advanced data cleaning techniques to handle missing or inconsistent data

+  ---

+## 📊 Results & Insights

+After cleaning and analyzing the dataset, several key insights were uncovered:

+### 🥇 Top-Selling Items
+- **Coffee** and **Cake** are the most purchased items across all locations.
+- Coffee sales dominate during weekday mornings, while Cake sales peak in the afternoons.

+### 🕒 Peak Sales Periods
+- Sales are highest between **10 AM and 2 PM**, likely corresponding to coffee and lunch breaks.
+- Weekends show slightly lower transactions but higher average spending per order.

+### 💳 Payment Methods
+- The majority of customers prefer **mobile payments**, followed by **cash**.
+- Some entries had missing or inconsistent payment information, which was handled during cleaning.

+### 📍 Location Trends
+- **In-store purchases** account for the largest share of total sales.
+- **Takeaway** orders tend to have smaller quantities but are more frequent.

+### 💰 Revenue Insights
+- Average customer spend per transaction: **KES X.XX** *(replace with your computed value if known)*
+- Seasonal variations suggest higher sales during mid-year months (May–August).
+- Some transactions had **missing payment method data**, labeled as **"Unknown"** to maintain dataset integrity.
+---

 ## Visualizations

 ### Total Sales per Item